Save 50% off everything with code CYBERMONDAY2025!

 Preschool Play Dough Center

 Do your kids love playing with play dough in your classroom or at home?
 Here are some of my best tips for setting up and organizing your playdough center in your preschool or pre-k classroom.
-I’ve also included my favorite play dough recipe and dough tools to increase student engagement in this popular center.
+I have also added my favorite playdough recipe and tools to enhance student engagement in this fun center.

 Preschool Play Dough Tools